 Bottom line

-Korean Air will be introducing a premium economy cabin as of late 2025, with the product expected to debut on reconfigured 777-300ERs.
+Korean Air will be introducing a premium economy cabin as of mid-September 2025, with the product expected to debut on reconfigured 777-300ERs.
 Oddly, these planes will have first class removed at the same time that premium economy is installed, and then they’ll also get a new business class product.
-We should learn more details of exactly what to expect in the coming months…

 What do you make of Korean Air introducing premium economy?